jeskew-gov/phone2geo/README.rst

 after moving to another rate center or state.
 * Carrier data may not be accurate for numbers that have been ported to another provider.
+* Numbers that belong to a valid area code and exchange have not necessarily been assigned to a subscriber.
+This library does not verify if a number is in service, just if it could be a valid number.